Today’s Post by Joe Farace

 The warm-up should gently prepare the body for exercises by gradually increasing the heart rate and circulation; this will loosen the joints and increase blood flow to the muscles.
 Stretching the muscles prepares them for physical activity and prevents injuries.—from Importance of Warming Up before Sport

-If few portrait subjects are perfect, no pose if perfect either.
+If few portrait subjects are perfect, then no pose if perfect either.
 As you look at the images throughout this blog, you will see real-world examples of real people working toward a single goal, making the best possible portrait, whether traditional, boudoir or glamour.
+That typically means that some compromises are inevitable and any posing “rules” should really be considered suggestions because the art of posing combines reality with what the subject and photographer can physically accomplish on ant given day.

 Tip: Before the shoot: Once a client is happy with their hair and makeup, it’s time to begin shooting but—and this is most important part—I like to give a client time to warm up.

 When working with clients who perhaps haven’t had a portrait made since high school, I don’t expect them to walk in front of a camera and move effortlessly from post to pose.
-So the first shots we make together are designed to have photographer and subject get into sync and during the first moments I encourage the subject to just pose any way they want.
-Typically don’t always show them these images but after a while, they’ll settle down and we can start with the real poses, until you produce a result you both like.
+So the first shots we make together are designed to have photographer and subject get into sync and during those first moments I encourage the subject to just pose any way that they want.
+Typically I don’t show them these images on the camera’s LCD screen but after a while, they’ll settle down and we can start with the real poses, until you produce a result you both like.
 If there is any secret to posing it’s that the subject must be comfortable in the pose.
-Contrary to what was emphasized in that workshop I attended, the best portraits are made when the subject is relaxed.
+Contrary to what was emphasized in that workshop that I attended, the best portraits are made when the subject is relaxed.

-How I made this shot: The above portrait of Kim was made for the model’s portfolio in the dining room of my previous home using available light coming through the window in the back door.
+How I made this shot: The above portrait of Kim Goetz was made for the model’s portfolio and was shot in the dining room of my former home using available light coming through the window in the back door.
 A 32-inch 5-in-1 collapsible reflector is at camera left serving as fill.
-One of my first poses is the “folded arms” pose and because everyone does this differently, it’s a good place to start.
-Camera used was a Canon EOS 60D and an EF 85mm f/1.8 lens, one of the best deals—optically and buck-wise— there is for portrait and glamour shooters.
-Shot with a exposure of 1/60 sec at f/5 and ISO 1000.
+One of the first poses that I try as part of the warm up is the “folded arms” pose and because everyone does this differently, it’s a good place to start.
+The camera used was a Canon EOS 60D and an EF 85mm f/1.8 lens, one of the best deals—optically and buck-wise— there is for portrait and glamour shooters.
+It was shot with a exposure of 1/60 sec at f/5 and ISO 1000.

 If you enjoyed today’s blog post and would like to buy ($2.50) Joe a cup of tea, click here.

 The original title of my book Posing for Portrait and Glamour Photography was The ABC’s of Portrait Posing.
 One of the sections is all about using “folded arms” pose and I show a grid of nine different subject and each of them interpreted the pose—all differently.
-The book is available new from Amazon for $17.94 as I write this.
-The Kindle version is $17.04 for those who prefer a digital format.
+The book is available new from Amazon for $12.14, with used copies starting at $18.48 as I write this.
+The Kindle version is $11.53 for those who prefer a digital format.